nfepb/CI-Boutique-Ado/README.md

     * Adds form to product_detail
     * display total cost on navbar icon
     * Adds size to product model and displays on details + bag pages
+    * Adds update & remove links on bag page
+    * Adds subtotal calculation
+9. Adds Totast and Django message to communicate with the user
+    * Adds toast folder in templates/includes

 # Deployment
 Django `startproject boutique_ado` steps